Security cams capture violent tornado from inside Texas schools - NewsBreak

 JACKSBORO, Texas ( KFDX/KJTL ) — Two weeks ago, an EF-3 tornado touched down in Jacksboro, Texas.
 It stayed on the ground for 45 minutes, at times reaching a half-mile wide , and damaged Jacksboro Elementary School and Jacksboro High School.

-The damage to the two schools was extensive , prompting Jacksboro Independent School District officials to cancel classes for an entire week.Drone footage shows damage in Jacksboro
+The damage to the two schools was extensive , prompting Jacksboro Independent School District officials to cancel classes for an entire week.Texas man was driving 157 mph before crash that killed teen

 Students returned to class on Tuesday, March 29, even though repairs to both campuses remain in progress in some sections of the schools.